MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 # DNS Server Behavior {#server-behavior}

-## Authoritative servers
+## Authoritative servers {#authoritative-behavior}

-When replying to a SVCB query, authoritative DNS servers SHOULD return A, AAAA, and SVCB records in the Additional Section for any in-bailiwick TargetNames.
+When replying to a SVCB query, authoritative DNS servers SHOULD return A, AAAA, and SVCB records in the Additional Section for any TargetNames that are in the zone.
 If the zone is signed, the server SHOULD also include positive or negative DNSSEC responses for these records in the Additional section.